syncthing/syncthing-macos/README.md

 ## Application is reported as corrupted

 When gatekeeper (application security) is enabled the application is currently reported as corrupted.
 For now it should be disabled.
 See [Apple Knowledge Base #HT202491](https://support.apple.com/en-us/HT202491).
+Already reported in [issue #8](https://github.com/xor-gate/syncthing-macosx/issues/8)

 # Contributions